JHCgithub/HogsSaveEditor/README.md

 A save editor for hogs of war

+Download from the "Releases" section, usually on the right side of the page

 Zipped folder in .rar format. (you'll need 7-zip or WinRar installed to extract currently) Extract the contents into a folder of your choice.

 Should be fairly intuitive.
 There's a couple quirks such as map locations being different ingame on PC that i've not accounted for.